-Senior Software Developer at Yandex, Teacher of SIS, Russian Federation petr@kalinin.nnov.ru
+Senior software developer, Yandex, Teacher of SIS, Russian Federation petr@kalinin.nnov.ru

-IT industry advances very fast: it often happens that by the time young people find a job, the information they learnt at school or college is already outdated.
+The IT industry is developing very rapidly.
+Often the knowledge acquired by young people in schools and universities is out of date by the time they get a job.
 This is why IT companies often offer internships to retrain young staff.
 They also have to participate in secondary and post-secondary education, otherwise they would soon experience staff shortage.

-Colleges are often disappointed with the applicants' level of qualification too.
+Colleges are often disappointed with the applicants' qualifications too.
 One of the major reasons behind this is lack of interaction mechanisms between secondary schools, colleges and employers.
 The concept of a summer school actually implies cooperation between school teachers, students, college professors and industry professionals, which allows them to find common ground, if only on a small scale.